-• Neighborhood conditions .
+• Neighborhood conditions.
 Families may determine whether neighborhood conditions such as the presence of drug activity, commercial enterprises, and convenience to shopping will affect the livability of the unit.

-Fai milies have no discretion with respect to lead-based paint standards and smoke detectors.
-Berl celey Housing Authority Page 8-24
+Families have no discretion with respect to lead-based paint standards and smoke and carbon monoxide detectors.